rapid7/mettle/EXTENSIONS.md

 Some Details
 ------------

 Communication between Mettle and extensions occurs over standard I/O (stdin, stdout, stderr).
-When an extension first starts up, it sends the commands it accepts+handles (as strings delimited by newline characters) to Mettle via stdout, finally sending two newline characters back-to-back at the end to indicate that the full list of commands has been sent.
-Mettle will associate these commands to the specifc extension, allowing for future incoming TLV requests to be directed to the proper handling code.
+Once Mettle has started the extension subprocess, it will forward the CORE_LOADLIB command to the extension process.
+The extension process then replies to it with the result and command IDs that it supports.
+The parent Mettle process watches for the response to this CORE_LOADLIB command and will associate these commands to the specifc extension, allowing for future incoming TLV requests to be directed to the proper handling code.

-Once Mettle has associated an extension's commands, the stdin and stdout communications between Mettle and the extension switch over to exclusively using unencrypted TLV packets.
+The stdin and stdout communications between Mettle and the extension process exclusively use unencrypted TLV packets.
 This allows Mettle to be the central point of all TLV en/decryption between the target and Framework endpoints, while getting the value out of reusing the known+existing TLV format and processing code.

 Additionally, extensions can log error (e.g. log_error()), informational (e.g. log_info()), or debug (e.g. log_debug()) messages as plain old NULL-terminated strings to Mettle via stderr.
 Currently, Mettle will treat all incoming extension messages via stderr at the "info" (2) log level.